renchizhhhh/Walk-along-Spot/README.md

 This project is released under a [MIT License](#license).
 Feel free to use, modify, and distribute any of the contents of this repository in accordance with the license specifications.

-We hope the OpenChessRobot serves as a valuable tool for your research and development in human-robot interaction.
-Happy experimenting!

 ## Copyright Notice:
 Technische Universiteit Delft hereby disclaims all copyright interest in the program “Walk along: An experiment on voice and gesture control for the mobile robot ‘Spot’” written by the Author(s).